 'Absolutely one of his complete best' Stephen Fry - a stunning, compassionate and mesmerising novel from the author of the Costa Shortlisted A PLACE CALLED WINTER

 From the bestselling author of A PLACE CALLED WINTER comes a compassionate, compelling new novel of boyhood, coming of age, and the confusions of desire and reality.

 'It's delicious, it's dear, it's heart-breaking and very funny' Rachel Joyce

 'An incredibly beautiful story told with compassion.
 Nothing is wasted.
 Each sentence is beautifully crafted' Joanna Cannon

-1970s Western-Super-Mare and ten-year-old oddball Eustace, an only child, has life transformed by his mother's quixotic decision to sign him up for cello lessons.
+1970s Weston-Super-Mare and ten-year-old oddball Eustace, an only child, has life transformed by his mother's quixotic decision to sign him up for cello lessons.
 Music-making brings release for a boy who is discovering he is an emotional volcano.
 He laps up lessons from his young teacher, not noticing how her brand of glamour is casting a damaging spell over his frustrated and controlling mother.

 When he is enrolled in holiday courses in the Scottish borders, lessons in love, rejection and humility are added to daily practice.